bttnns/ev-solar-divert/README.md

 ## How to use

-- Open a browser to http://<docker-host>:5000/start to start the loop every 5 minutes
+- Open a browser to `http://<docker-host>:5000/start` to start the loop every 5 minutes
-  - Once started the loop will check conditions every 5 minutes and adjust the configuration based on realtime values from Sense and OpenEVSE
+  - Once started the loop will check conditions every 5 minutes, unless LOOP_SLEEP was changed, and adjust the configuration based on realtime values from Sense and OpenEVSE
-- Open a browser to http://<docker-host>:5000/stop to stop the loop
+- Open a browser to `http://<docker-host>:5000/stop` to stop the loop